palmerabollo/egov/adapters/egov-adapter-traffic-radars/README.md

 # Restrictions found so far

+## Max function size (50 MB)

+With serverless, "Request must be smaller than 69905067 bytes for the UpdateFunctionCode operation".
+This is a restriction in functions with many third-party dependencies.
+The serverless plugin "serverless-python-requirements" comes with some handy features to deal with it.

+You can zip and upload it to S3.
+In this case the limit is 250MB.
+Packages suck as numpy, pandas, etc are quite big and often hit this limit.

+## API Gateway timeout (30 seconds)

 The Amazon API Gateway imposes a timeout of 30 seconds.

 This means that you need to gather the data, process it and send a HTTP response in less than 30 seconds.